 Loading doses of IV aminophylline: serum concentrations and clinical outcomes

 Background: Intravenous aminophylline is a second line treatment for children suffering an acute exacerbation of asthma.
-A loading dose of 5mg/kg is recommended for children who do not take oral theophylline in order to achieve the target therapeutic range of 10-20mg/l.
+A loading dose of 5mg/kg is recommended for children who do not take oral theophylline in order to achieve a target therapeutic range of 10-20mg/l.
 This dose was calculated based on theoretical pharmacokinetic data.
-This study aims to assess whether a 5mg/kg loading dose achieves therapeutic levels, and report on the clinical outcomes.
+This study aims to assess whether a 5mg/kg loading dose achieves therapeutic levels, and report on the clinical outcomes using routine therapeutic drug monitoring (TDM) data.

-Method: A prospective audit analysing the serum theophylline levels and outcomes of children who receive a 5mg/kg loading dose for an acute exacerbation of asthma between the dates of August 2014 and October 2015.
+Method: A prospective audit analysing the serum theophylline levels and outcomes of children who receive a 5mg/kg loading dose for an acute exacerbation of asthma between August 2014 and October 2015.

-Results: Of 29 admissions requiring IV aminophylline 13 admissions were of children who did not take oral theophylline and were therefore included.
+Results: Of 29 admissions requiring IV aminophylline, 16 children were on maintenance doses (and therefore did not receive loading doses).
+Thirteen children were therefore included.
+All children received 5mg/kg IV aminophylline.
+Twelve TDM samples were taken ≤1 hour post dose (8 were ≤30 minutes).
 One child achieved serum theophylline levels between 10-20mg/l, 12 children had levels <10mg/l and no children had levels >20mg/l.
-The average theophylline level achieved after each loading dose was 7.9±0.5mg/l.
-Average length of stay was 4.6±3.7 days, average days until in air was 2.0±0.6, average days until 5 puffs 4 hourly was 3.1±0.4 days.
+The average theophylline level achieved was 7.9±0.5mg/l.
+Mean length of stay was 4.6±3.7 days, mean days until in child in air was 2.0±0.6, and mean days until managed on only 5 puffs inhaled salbutamol 4 hourly was 3.1±0.4 days.
 One child require PICU admission.
 The adverse effects of cardiac arrhythmias, nausea, hypokalaemia and hypoalbuminaemia were seen in 0, 2, 5 and 3 children respectively.

-Discussion: A 5mg/kg loading dose fails to achieve a serum level of >10mg/l.
-The resolution of asthma symptoms may be prolonged due to an inadequate loading dose.
-Research is needed to investigate whether a higher loading dose would improve clinical outcomes and/or achieve levels >10mg/l.
+Conclusion: A 5mg/kg loading dose fails to achieve a serum level of >10mg/l.
+The resolution of in children who require iv aminophylline is slow, and adverse effects are noted in this popuation.
+Research to determine the optimal loading dose of aminophylline is required.